 A description of the proposed project will be prepared and include the type of land use and size of the proposed project (number of dwelling units or building square footage).
 Any proposed phasing will be discussed and the anticipated completion date established.
-A figure depicting the proposed site plan will also be included and the proposed access locations will be described.
+A figure depicting the proposed site plan will also be included and the proposed vehicular access locations will be described.
 This section will also include a description of how pedestrian, transit and bicycle travel will be accommodated within the proposed site plan.
 This will include a discussion of types of sidewalks (attached/detached), pathways, bus stops and connections to local and perimeter destinations.
 The project description shall also include a description of existing and proposed land uses surrounding the proposed development and any anticipated transportation connections between the developments.

 Discussion of the surrounding transportation system including existing streets, intersections, transit, bike and pedestrian facilities, street classifications, lane configurations, posted speed limits, offset intersections, existing traffic control, existing signal timing, and existing driveways across from or adjacent to the site.
+Also include information regarding planned improvements in the area that are not part of the proposed development.